Italy targets migrant rescue ships in emergency decree

 Draft versions, seen by Reuters, explicitly referred to boats bringing migrants to Italy's ports, which have been repeatedly closed to charity rescuers since Salvini took office a year ago.
 The final version makes no direct reference to migrant rescue boats.

-Last month United Nations human rights experts wrote to Italy saying the draft decree was an attempt to criminalize search and rescue operations carried out by humanitarian groups.
+Last month United Nations human rights experts wrote to Italy saying the draft decree was an attempt to criminalise search and rescue operations carried out by humanitarian groups.

 Salvini has repeatedly accused charity rescuers of being complicit with people smugglers and already tightened migration rules in November, with a bill clamping down on asylum rights.